-This article is first and foremost a caution.
-We had decided to start the stay by going to the Tonle Sap Lake, a classic during a stay in Siem Reap.
-Normally the "default" village is the one located directly south of the city about 12 km, Chong Kneas, which you only have to read the reviews on TripAdvisor to understand that it is to be avoided absolutely !
+So when I returned to Angkor, it was only natural that I wanted to return to the Tonle Sap LakeBut if you research this destination, you will normally see that the "default" village Chong Kneas, is the one located directly south of the city, about 12 km away, but you only have to read the reviews on TripAdvisor to understand that it is to avoid !

 Chong Kneas, a well-oiled “scam”

-As much as 7 years ago Chong Kneas had a certain charm even if they were already charging high prices at the time ($20 per person and now even $30!), but at least the place had kept a certain authenticity, if only through its small road crossing the village, then full of life and smiling people.
+The very first time we went to Chong Kneas (almost 20 years ago!), it had a certain charm.
+Even though they were already charging a high price for the time ($20 per person), at least the place retained a certain authenticity, if only because of its small road crossing the village, which was then full of life and welcoming people despite a form of apparent poverty.

-The boat ride was already well-oiled, mass tourism style.
-There were a few street vendors trying to sell you bananas, children begging for money, the so-called crocodile farm was already there, but otherwise, there was not much to complain about.
+The boat trip was already well-rehearsed, in the style of mass tourism.
+There were a few street vendors trying to sell you bananas, children asking for money, the "crocodile farm" was already there, but otherwise, there wasn't much to complain about.

 The floating village itself is made of bits and pieces, with most of the inhabitants being illegal Vietnamese immigrants.